 FTC/TDF is a fixed dose combination tablet containing 200 mg of FTC and 300 mg of TDF.
-It is available as Truvada®, a medication approved by the U.S. FDA for treatment of HIV-1 infection.
+It is available as Truvada®, a medication approved by the U.S. FDA for treatment and prevention of HIV-1 infection.
 Further information on Truvada® is available in the current package insert.
-63
+For the sum of the current package insert.